angular/angular/aio/content/guide/dependency-injection.md

 Tree shaking is the ability to remove code that is not referenced in an application from the final bundle.
 Tree-shakable providers give Angular the ability to remove services that are not used in your application from the final output.
 This significantly reduces the size of your bundles.

 Ideally, if an application is not injecting a service, it should not be included in the final output.
 However, it turns out that the Angular compiler cannot identify at build time if the service will be required or not.
 Because it's always possible to inject a service directly using `injector.get(Service)`, Angular cannot identify all of the places in your code where this injection could happen, so it has no choice but to include the service in the injector regardless.
-Thus, services provided in modules are not tree-shakeable.
+Thus, services provided in modules are not tree-shakable.

 Let us consider an example of non-tree-shakable providers in Angular.